 The division was established in the early 1980’s within the Sheriff’s Office due to the high number of court hearings and civil commitments.
-As jail population grew over the years so did the need for additional personnel to handle the duties of transporting inmates to court hearings.
+As the jail population grew over the years, so did the need for additional personnel to handle the duties of transporting inmates to court hearings.

-Over the years the division has taken on additional duties which include: security requests, juvenile bookings and hearings, warrants arrests, responding to alarms and committal hearings.
+Over the years the division has taken on additional duties which include: security requests, juvenile bookings and hearings, warrant arrests, responding to alarms and committal hearings.

 The main focus within the division is the safety and custody of inmates transported to court hearings, scheduled appointments and transferring prisoners back to Woodbury County from other agencies around the country on outstanding charges (warrants).